linrongbin16/fzfx.nvim/README.md

 ### API References

-To help easier customizing/integrating, fzfx provides below builtin modules and APIs:
+To help easier customizing/integrating, fzfx provides below modules and APIs.

-- `fzfx.cfg`: Top-level configurations, i.e. directly create the `FzfxFiles`, `FzfxLiveGrep`, etc search commands.
-Easy to read and learn all the components used in those commands, as well as easy to copy and paste.
+It's highly recommended to use these APIs when you're creating a new searching command, rather than start from scratch, since they are usually robust and take various situations into consideration.

+- `fzfx.cfg`: Top-level configurations that directly register the searching command, such as `FzfxFiles`, `FzfxLiveGrep`, etc. Each module is an independent configuration.
-- `fzfx.helper`: Line-oriented helper utilities for parsing and rendering user queries and lines, since a search command is actually all about the lines in (both left and right side of) the fzf binary: generate lines, preview lines, invoke callbacks on selected lines, etc.
+- `fzfx.helper`: Line-oriented utilities for parsing user input, query results and rendering the lines for (both left side and right side of) the fzf binary.
+Since a searching command is actually all about the lines: generating, previewing and invoking binded function on the lines.
-- `fzfx.lib`: Low-level fundamental infrastructures, fzfx use the [commons](https://github.com/linrongbin16/commons.nvim) lua library for most of the common utilities, please also refer to [commons.nvim's documentation](https://linrongbin16.github.io/commons.nvim/).
+- `fzfx.lib`: Fundamental infrastructures, fzfx uses the [commons.nvim](https://github.com/linrongbin16/commons.nvim) library as a common utility lua library, please also refer to the commons.nvim's [documentation](https://linrongbin16.github.io/commons.nvim/).

-  > The **commons** library was originally part of **fzfx.lib**, since I found they're so commonly used that I almost need them for every of my Neovim plugins, I extracted them from fzfx and build up this library.
+  > The commons.nvim library was originally part of `fzfx.lib`, since I found they're so commonly used and I almost need them for every of my Neovim plugins, I extracted them into this library.

 Please see [API References](https://linrongbin16.github.io/fzfx.nvim/#/ApiReferences) for more details.